Ife-dayo/expense-manager/README.md

 ### README file
-This file does the following
+This file does the following:
 - Explains the project
 - Explains how to clone it
 - Explains how to run the code